 - Note: Either BIOL& 175, or PHYS 110, or BIOL& 242 may be taken in spring quarter of the year the student anticipates entry to the PTA program.
 Such applicants may receive a ‘provisional admission’ if they have met all other requirements and have an adequate number of factor points.
 A grade of 2.0 or higher must be achieved or the provisional admission will be revoked.

-- Reading Comprehension level score on the Accuplacer (or COMPASS) reading comprehension test.
-A score of 84 or higher (88 on COMPASS) must be achieved.
-Students with a previous Bachelor level degree or higher from an accredited college are not required to take the Accuplacer assessment.
+- Reading Comprehension level score on the Accuplacer Next Generation reading comprehension test.
+A score of 260 or higher (84 on traditional Accuplacer) must be achieved.
+Students with a previous Bachelor level degree or higher from an accredited college are not required to take the Accuplacer Next Generation assessment.

 - Completion of Required Support Courses, with a required grade of 2.0 or higher, is recommended: PSYC& 100, MATH 099 (or higher), and ENGL& 101